 A Structural Model of Electoral Accountability

-This article proposes a structural approach to measuring the effects of electoral accountability.
-We estimate a political agency model with imperfect information in order to identify and quantify discipline and selection effects, using data on U.S. governors.
-We find that the possibility of reelection provides a significant incentive for incumbents to exert effort, that is, a disciplining effect.
-We also find a positive but weaker selection effect.
-According to our model, the widely used two‐term regime improves voter welfare by 4.2% compared to a one‐term regime, and better voter information about the effort of the governors would further increase voter welfare by up to 0.5%.
+This paper proposes a structural approach to measuring the effects of electoral accountability.
+We estimate a political agency model with imperfect information in order to identify and quantify discipline and selection effects, using data on U.S. governors for 1982-2012.
+We find that the possibility of reelection provides a significant incentive for incumbents to exert effort.
+We also find a selection effect, although it is weaker in terms of its effect on average governor performance.
+According to our model, the widely-used two-term regime improves voter welfare by 4.2% compared to a one-term regime, and find that a three-term regime may improve voter welfare even further.

 Suggested Citation: Suggested Citation